graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 The `@is` directive is utilized in a lookup field to establish how the

-semantic equivalence between disparate type system members across distinct subgraphs, which the schema composition uses to connect types.
+semantic equivalence between disparate type system members across distinct source schemas, which the schema composition uses to connect types.

 In the following example, the directive specifies that the `id` argument on the field `Query.personById` and the field `Person.id` on the return type of the